When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Collision Resilience Experiments

-We perform a series free fall tests and record the absolute acceleration (Eq.~\ref{eqn:abs_acc}) from the onboard accelerometer (Figure~\ref{fig:accelerometer}).
-We carry out these tests for assessing the CogniFly's ability to protect the payload from high energy impacts after a free fall, as well as highlighting the ability of the CogniFly's flexible structure to absorb impact by comparing the acceleration recorded from a full CogniFly and only the rigid central part of the frame, which holds the flight controller and the battery, made of ABS.
+We perform a series of crash-landing (free fall) tests~(Fig.~\ref{fig:experiment}), using the carbon fibre version of our design~(Fig.~\ref{fig:cognifly}), and record the results as absolute acceleration (Eq.~\ref{eqn:abs_acc}) to avoid the need of a complex guiding/alignment system that would be otherwise necessary to isolate individual axis during the experiments.
+These tests highlight the ability of our flexible exoskeleton to absorb impact energy by comparing the acceleration recorded from a CogniFly made with carbon fibre rods (Fig.\ref{fig:cognifly}, \SI{241}{\gram} when fitted with the datalogger) and only the rigid central part of the frame, which holds the flight controller, single-board computer, sensors and the battery, made entirely of ABS~(a bag of loose screws was added to reach \SI{239}{\gram}).

-For these tests, the main payload is replaced with a simpler one for recording absolute acceleration data.
-This test module is comprised of an accelerometer module (ADXL377) and a data logger module (Feather M0 Express) and it is presented in Figures~\ref{fig:modularity_datalog} and~\ref{fig:accelerometer}.
-Weight of both configurations (flexigle and rigid) was set to be almost the same, resulting in the flexible CogniFly with \SI{241}{\gram} and the ABS structure with \SI{239}{\gram}.
+We reckon a vertical free fall to be a critical scenario as we consider payload contact with hard exterior objects, like the ground, has the highest potential of causing damage because the absolute acceleration (Eq.~\ref{eqn:abs_acc}) peaks in such cases.
+Moreover, the battery is located at the bottom part of the drone, and it should not be subjected to extreme loads.

+Acceleration values saved by flight controllers are usually limited to $\pm16G$ with heavy filtering smoothing any peaks, therefore, we use a custom datalogger for our experiments.
+Our datalogger setup has an accelerometer (ADXL377, 3-Axis, $\pm200G$, \SI{500}{\Hz}) rigidly attached to the center of the frame, and a Feather M0 Express running a custom firmware for sampling (1kHz) the sensor and saving the data.